socketry/utopia/plan.md

 ## Request And State

-Do not introduce a separate `Utopia::Request` wrapper in the core stack.
-Utopia middleware should receive the normal `Protocol::HTTP::Request`.
+Introduce a separate `Utopia::Request` wrapper in the core stack.
+Utopia middleware should receive `Utopia::Request`, while the original `Protocol::HTTP::Request` remains available as `request.http` for integrations that need the transport-level object.

 Likely shape: